 Police say man shoots himself fatally outside NY City Hall

-NEW YORK – Police say a man is dead after he drove up to a gate outside New York's City Hall and shot himself in the head.
+NEW YORK – Police say a man drove up to a gate outside New York's City Hall and shot himself to death.

 A police spokesman says the man drove a black sedan up to the east gate of City Hall at 7:30 a.m.
-Monday and shot himself.
+Monday and shot himself in the head.
+His name was not released.
+There were no other injuries.

-Manhattan-bound traffic on the Brooklyn Bridge was suspended while police investigated the shooting, causing rush-hour traffic backups on both sides of the bridge.
+Manhattan-bound traffic on the nearby Brooklyn Bridge was halted while police investigated the shooting, causing rush-hour traffic backups on both sides of the bridge.

 The man shot himself close to one of two main security checkpoints for all people entering City Hall.
 Members of the public must pass through a metal detector before entering the building.

-Security was tightened after a gunman killed a City Councilman in 2003.
+Security was tightened after a gunman killed a city councilman in 2003.